SystemRDL/PeakRDL-regblock/docs/index.rst

 Example
 -------
-The easiest way is to use the `PeakRDL command line tool <https://peakrdl.readthedocs.io/>`_:
+The easiest way to use PeakRDL-regblock is via the  `PeakRDL command line tool <https://peakrdl.readthedocs.io/>`_:

 .. code-block:: bash